Things to do in Bansko in winter: On and off the slopes

 Explore the old town

-You don’t have to go far from the lift station on the edge of town with its apartment blocks and tourist bars to feel like you’ve gone back a few centuries.
+You don’t have to go far from the lift station on the edge of town with its apartment blocks and tourist bars to feel like you’ve gone back in time a few centuries.
 Just follow Pirin Street from the gondola end of town for around 15 minutes and you’ll reach Bansko’s old town, a peaceful maze of cobbled streets and traditional stone buildings.

 It’s the type of place to get lost and see what you find.
 Look out for Holy Trinity Church with its towering bell tower, streetside craft stalls, cosy restaurants and grand statues.